Eagle: People-smuggling gangs must be stopped even with ‘whack-a-mole’ approach

 She added: “It’s important that our new border security command works operationally across borders with our colleagues in Europe to disrupt cross-border smuggling and that’s what we’re going to do.”

-The comments come as Germany has pledged to tighten its law to make it easier to prosecute people smugglers enabling small boat crossings to Britain, as part of a new deal signed between the two countries on tackling immigration crime.
+The comments come as Germany pledged to tighten its law to make it easier to prosecute people smugglers enabling Channel crossings to Britain, as part of a new deal signed between the two countries on tackling immigration crime.

 Berlin has confirmed plans to reform its legal framework to make it a clear criminal offence to “facilitate the smuggling of migrants to the UK” as part of the agreement, the Home Office said.